Hawaii Chapter 46

 Dave at BYU Campus

-Tonight, Susan bought a lot of different Hawaiian food for dinner because she wanted me to taste it.
-Oh, it was awful.
+Tonight, Susan bought a lot of different Hawaiian dishes for dinner because she wanted me to try them.
+Oh, it was awful!
 There was even some cut-up Octopus.
 I don’t think I could ever get used to this kind of food.
-But, I didn’t complain.
+But I didn’t complain.
 I tasted it all and pretended it was good because I didn’t want to offend them.

 Tuesday, May 3, 1983

-While Dave went to school today, I stayed in the car and mended some clothes that Susan had asked if I would mind helping her with.
+While Dave went to school today, I stayed in the car and mended some clothes that Susan had asked me to sew for her.

 When Dave was done with school, we went and saw where they grew “Dole” pineapples.
 Dave also took me to see fields of sugarcane.